Chapter 2: Color Theory

 • Square is a combination of four colors equally spaced around the color wheel.

-You can find more explanation about color schemes here and from this great slide.
+You can find more explanation about color schemes here and from these slides.

 Schemes examples

-Some Color Scheme Generators are available here and here.
-Even Adobe has made one !
 They are really fun to play with.
-I thought it was interesting to have a look at the full list of color schemes because animated feature films mostly use the Complimentary Scheme.
-It kinda becomes a cliché.
+It is interesting to have a look at the full list of color schemes because animated feature films mostly use the complimentary scheme.

 020_colorTheory_140_toyStory4_scheme_monochromatic_FHD